 1. The sexual economy is “aristocratic.”

 In other words, Hernandez expected higher ranked fraternities to have more frequent sexual interactions with higher ranked sororities.
-He was right.
+He was right.2.
+Fraternities, as leading demanders of sex, maximize sex and minimize expenditure.

 This included purchasing parties and avoiding relationship commitments, which fraternities perceive to be negative.
-By contrast, sororities, as the sole suppliers of sex, seek to minimize sex and maximize fraternity expenditure on gifts, parties and relationships, which they perceive to be positive.
+By contrast, sororities, as the sole suppliers of sex, seek to minimize sex and maximize fraternity expenditure on gifts, parties and relationships, which they perceive to be positive.3.
+The sexual economy is unlike any other economy we are used to.

 Hernandez theorized women in top houses should be able to have less sex for a higher price, but he was wrong.
 The study showed that a sorority’s social status is positively correlated with sexual activity: the better a house is peer-rated, the more “hookups” its members experience.